quanzab/marinasuite/src/BLUEPRINT.md

 ## 6. Project Complete

 All planned features and enhancements have been successfully implemented.
 The MarinaSuite application is now considered feature-complete, stable, and ready for deployment.
+This concludes the development cycle.